evacchi/evacchi.github.io/content/posts/2025-11-01-the-return-of-language-oriented-programming.md

 Now, if you ignore that [this is clearly reminiscent of Drools to the point of plagiarism](https://kie.apache.org/docs/10.0.x/drools/drools/language-reference-traditional/index.html#drl-rules-THEN-con_drl-rules-traditional), and that the implementation is really poor, you still got a functional PoC, with the added benefit that the LLM is fully aware of the syntax and can assist you in iterating over it.

-The goal here is not necessarily to perfectly implement a language; instead we can quickly iterate on a prototype, possibly delivering this to end users, while the implementation is improved.
+The goal here isn't necessarily to implement a language perfectly; instead we can quickly iterate on a prototype, possibly delivering this to end users, while the implementation is improved.
 After all, this is exactly how the original [LOP paper][lop] proposed to carry on the work!

 ## What About Maintainance?

-A common critique about the cost of maintaining and working with DSLs is that you now have to maintain not just documentation but also tooling.
+A **common critique** about the cost of maintaining and working with DSLs is that **you now have to maintain not just documentation but also tooling**.
 With the advent of LLMs, these special-purpose, small languages are much more cost-effective.

 1. docs and examples can be very often generated by the LLM itself.
-2. if the main interaction pattern is code-gen via an LLM, there is far fewer pressure to implement comprehensive tooling, such as IDE integrations, because a coding agent might be happy enough with a CLI tool or an MCP server
+2. if the main interaction pattern is code-gen via an LLM, there is far fewer pressure to implement comprehensive tooling, such as a full IDE integrations, because a coding agent might be happy enough with a CLI tool or an MCP server.
+Other, simpler things, like syntax coloring, can be generated as well.

-Another common critique is about the cost of defining an external DSL as opposed to an embedded DSL.
+**Another common critique** is about the **cost of defining an external DSL as opposed to an internal DSL**.

 - An **external DSL** is the type of language that we have shown in this blog post, with its own syntax, parser, interpreter/compilation pipeline.
-- An **internal DSL** or "fluent interface" is a style of library design where function or method invocations are chained together to form "sentences".
+- An **internal** or **embedded DSL** (also _"fluent interface"_) is a style of library design where function or method invocations are chained together to form "sentences".
 For instance, [Martin Fowler's classic essay mentions JMock](https://martinfowler.com/bliki/FluentInterface.html):

     ```java
     mock.expects(once()).method(“m”).with( or(stringContains(“hello”),
                                             stringContains(“howdy”)) );
     ```
     but I am sure nowadays you'll have seen plenty of those.
 The more the syntax of your "host" language is flexible, the more your "internal" DSL will look like its own language.
 For instance, at some point Scala was notorious for [going a bit too wild with operators](https://www.scala-graph.org/guides/1.x/core-initializing.html#EdgeFactories).
+The benefit of this style is that you don't need to define your own parser and tooling.
+The downside is that the "host" language is not really aware of your "guest" language, so error messages might be more inscrutable.

-Depending on how flexible your language you might not need to reach for an external DSL; for instance [Racket allows to define your own syntax in term of the core syntax](https://docs.racket-lang.org/guide/languages.html); in fact [Rhombus is a recent addition to the family with whitespace-delimited, Python-like syntax](https://docs.racket-lang.org/rhombus/index.html)
+Depending on how flexible your language is, the boundaries between internal and external DSLs might blur: for instance [Racket allows you to define your own syntax in term of the core syntax](https://docs.racket-lang.org/guide/languages.html); in fact [Rhombus is a recent addition to the family, with whitespace-delimited, Python-like syntax](https://docs.racket-lang.org/rhombus/index.html).

 In general, the way you will implement your language is really a detail, at this point.
-But because of the way LLMs change language economics, I would argue that the cost of defining your own syntax instead of leaning onto a host language's is now much lower; in fact, I would even dare to say that you might want to prefer flexible syntax, so that you will be able to optimize for token cost.
+But because of the way LLMs change language economics, I would argue that the cost of defining your own syntax instead of leaning onto the host language's is now much lower; in fact, I would even dare to say that you might want to _prefer_ flexible syntax, so that you will be able to optimize for token cost.

 ## Conclusions